-Our focus continues to be on approaches to reducing inequalities and on studying wicked problems as a way to better understand how to proceed.
+Our focus continues to be on various policy approaches to reducing inequalities.
+We continue to study wicked problems as one approach to tackling health inequalities.

 Publication – Policy Approaches to Reducing Health Inequalities